swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 A few months later I  went to see the same opthalmologist for an eye test.
 I confessed that I  hadn’t followed his treatment of&nbsp; eye drops.
 Although I no longer  had&nbsp; painful eyes he insisted that if I didn’t use the drops I could  become blind !

-He examined and re-examined  my eyes, using all the known tests, then he said to me :</p>
+He examined and re-examined  my eyes, using all the known tests, then he said to me :
     <ol>
       <li>Madam,  you are lucky.</li>
     </ol>
-    <p>In fact, there was no further trace  of glaucoma, and my sight, as well as my general state of health, were much  better.<br>
+    In fact, there was no further trace  of glaucoma, and my sight, as well as my general state of health, were much  better.<br>
       ________________________<br>
       <strong>COMMENTARY BY A.M. :